MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 Field | Description | Recommended Value
 --- | --- | ---
-Name | Unique value that identifies the application that you require OAuth access for. | Microsoft Search Client ID | A read-only, auto-generated unique ID for the application.
+Name | Unique value that identifies the application that you require OAuth access for. | Microsoft Search Client ID | A read-only, auto generated unique ID for the application.
 The instance uses the client ID when it requests an access token. | NA
 Client secret | With this shared secret string, the ServiceNow instance and Microsoft Search authorize communications with each other. | Follow security best practices by treating the secret as a password.
 Redirect URL | A required callback URL that the authorization server redirects to. | For **M365 Enterprise**: https://<span>gcs.office.</span>com/v1.0/admin/oauth/callback,</br> For **M365 Government**: https://<span>gcsgcc.office.<span>com/v1.0/admin/oauth/callback
 Logo URL | A URL that contains the image for the application logo. | NA